Facelift Experts Serving Charlotte and the Surrounding Areas

-Dr. Graper is a highly skilled Charlotte facelift surgeon who has helped numerous patients turn back the hands of time through facelift surgery.
-Dr. Graper carefully customizes each facelift procedure to reflect the unique concerns, goals and desires of each patient.
-He uses his advanced aesthetic judgment to recommend the most appropriate surgical techniques that will deliver the most natural-looking results.
+Drs.
+Graper and Harper are highly skilled facelift surgeons serving Charlotte and the surrounding areas and who have helped numerous patients turn back the hands of time through facelift surgery.
+Drs.
+Graper and Harper carefully customize each facelift procedure to reflect the unique concerns, goals and desires of each patient.
+They use their advanced aesthetic judgment to recommend the most appropriate surgical techniques that will deliver the most natural-looking results.
 To learn more about facelift in Charlotte, please explore the paragraphs below.

 Facelift Surgery: Is It for Me?

 Many factors of a person’s face determine the impression of age in that individual.
 Extra eyelid skin, extra neck skin and jowls are obvious signs of age, as are thin crepe-paper skin, gray hair and wrinkles.
 There are many effective procedures to improve all of these problems and rejuvenate the face.
 Aging comes in five forms: too much skin, too much fat, muscles that are loose and banding, volume deflation and quality of skin issue like wrinkles, pigmentation, red spots and texture issues.
 For a complete rejuvenation, each issue must be addressed.
 In general, small aging problems only need minimally invasive procedures for good results.
 This may mean non-invasive laser procedures, chemical peels, infra-red light techniques or minimally invasive ThermiTight to reach rejuvenation goals.
 Larger aging problems must be treated with more powerful techniques to achieve a good result.
 This would be more invasive procedures like facelift, neck lift, brow lifts or blepharoplasty (eye lift).